dspinoz/projects/reposync/README.md

 * speedup download when using yum - if file exists in local cache use it! save from redownloading stuff (also removes the need to have to setup a repo)

 ## Changelog

+* Version 0.4 - when using yum, download files from reposync into the yum cache in order to speed up downloads

 * Version 0.3 - allow yum to build incrementals too! yum requires the --reposync2-enable option